RenderKit/oidn/README.md

 Open Image Denoise supports Intel® 64 architecture based CPUs and compatible architectures, and runs on anything from laptops, to workstations, to compute nodes in HPC systems.
-It is efficient enough to be suitable not only for offline rendering, but also for interactive or even real-time ray tracing.
+It is efficient enough to be suitable not only for offline rendering, but, depending on the hardware used, also for interactive ray tracing.

 Open Image Denoise internally builds on top of [Intel® Math Kernel Library for Deep Neural Networks